peterchafe/MediaCatalog/plan.md

 ### Expected Progress

-- **After Step 1**: You should have a basic development environment set up with Visual Studio and the necessary dependencies.
+- **After Step 1**: You should have a basic development environment set up with Visual Studio Code and the necessary dependencies.
 - **After Step 2**: Your SQLite database should be created, and you can query it using Entity Framework Core.
 - **After Step 3**: The `Movie` class and repository should be implemented to handle movie data storage.
-- **After Step 4**: You should have a working IMDB query implementation and the ability to store results in the database.
+- **After Step 4**: You should have a working IMDB query implementation using the TMDB API and store the results in the database.
 - **After Step 5**: Your REST API should be functional, with endpoints for querying movies.
 - **After Step 6**: You can create a simple web application interface that interacts with the REST API.
 - **After Step 7**: You should have NUnit tests and Swagger documentation set up to test your application.

+### Additional Notes

+- **TMDB API Key**: Ensure you handle the TMDB API key securely.
+If using environment variables or configuration files, ensure they are not exposed in source control.
+- **Attribution**: When developing and distributing your MediaCatalog application online, make sure to include proper attribution for any third-party APIs used, such as the TMDB API.

-By following this plan, you can develop your movie collection application incrementally and ensure each step is thoroughly tested using NUnit.
+By following this plan, you can develop your MediaCatalog application incrementally while ensuring proper attribution for using the TMDB API.